discord-net/Discord.Net/docs/guides/int_framework/permissions.md

 [!code-csharp[Permission stacking](samples/permissions/perm-nesting.cs)]

-The amount of nesting you can do is realistically endless, although really deep nesting is not adviced as the lookup will only take longer.
+The amount of nesting you can do is realistically endless, although really deep nesting is not advised as the lookup will only take longer.

 > [!NOTE]
 > If the nested class is marked with `Group`, as required for setting up subcommands, this example will not work.